buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Self (3-meter radius hemisphere)
 * **Duration**: 8 hours

 An immobile half-sphere of force, 3 meters in radius, forms around and above you, remaining stationary for the duration.
 The spell ends if you leave the area.
 Eight Medium or smaller creatures can fit inside the dome with you.
 The spell fails if its area includes a larger creature or more than nine creatures.
 Creatures and objects within the dome when you cast this spell can move through it freely.
 All other creatures and objects must make a Fortitude Saving Throw or are unable to pass through it for that round.
-Spells and other magical effects can extend beyond the dome or pass through it if they aren't Cantrips.
+Spells and other magical effects can extend beyond the dome or pass through it if they aren' \*\*t Cantrips.
 The atmosphere inside the space is comfortable and dry, regardless of the weather outside.

 Until the spell ends, you can command the interior to become dimly lit or dark.
 The dome is opaque from the outside, providing medium cover, of any color you choose, but it is transparent from the inside.